julheer/spotiapi/README.md

 You can find other examples [here](https://github.com/julheer/spotiapi/blob/main/examples), or on the pages of other users who used this repository and pointed this repository out.

 ## Todos & plans:
-- [ ] Add unit tests.
-- [ ] Add descriptions for functions in the code.
+- [X] Add descriptions for functions in the code.
 - [X] Fix the error with the names in the `getUserLikedAlbums` and `getUserPlaylists` functions.
 - [ ] Conduct final testing.
 - [ ] Release the latest DEV version (**1.1**).